swt30/thesis/chapters/01-introduction/01-introduction.md

 ## Internal structure models

-\newthought{As we have seen}, a relatively large number of methods are available to detect exoplanets, many of which are well-suited to large surveys.
+As we have seen, a relatively large number of methods are available to detect exoplanets, many of which are well-suited to large surveys.
 We have discussed the ways in which planets are found, and briefly reviewed the efforts to follow them up and understand their atmospheres.
 We now turn to their interiors.